How to Manage a Cybersecurity Incident

 Once the immediate threat is neutralized, implement a fix.

-Important Note: It’s best to never just "clean" a hacked computer.
+• I’ll give you an opinion.
+It’s best to never just "clean" a hacked computer.
 It’s safer to wipe it entirely and restore from a known clean backup.
 This ensures no "backdoors" are left behind for the hacker to return.

 5. Loop in the Professionals